History of James Hagens in Timeline

 James Hagens

 On November 3, 2006, James Hagens was born.
-He is an American college ice hockey centre.
+He is an American ice hockey center.

 Others born on this day/year

-In 2011, Nikita Kucherov set the previous record of 21 points at the IIHF World U18 Championship, which was surpassed by James Hagens in 2024.
+In 2011, Nikita Kucherov set the previous record of 21 points at the IIHF World U18 Championship.

-In 2014, Colin White set the previous record of 18 points at the World U-17 Hockey Challenge, which was surpassed by James Hagens in 2022.
+In 2014, Colin White set the previous record of 18 points at the World U-17 Hockey Challenge.

 In 2022, James Hagens played for the USA Hockey National Team Development Program (NTDP).

-In 2022, James Hagens represented the United States at the World U-17 Hockey Challenge, where he set a tournament record with 21 points and won a gold medal.
+In 2022, James Hagens represented the United States at the World U-17 Hockey Challenge, where he recorded eight goals and 13 assists in seven games and won a gold medal.
+His 21 points set a tournament record.

-2023: Represented United States at IIHF World U18 Championships
+2023: Won gold medal at IIHF World U18 Championships

-In 2023, James Hagens represented the United States at the IIHF World U18 Championships and won a gold medal.
+In 2023, James Hagens represented the United States at the IIHF World U18 Championships, where he recorded one goal and four assists in seven games and won a gold medal.

 December 18, 2024: Named to United States men's national junior ice hockey team